EthereumPostalService/eps-core/backend/README.md

 # The reverse oracle/event listener

-Listens to some on chain events.
+Fetches on chain events.
 If certain event is emitted, then we trigger off-chain action.

 ---